At Dear Pandemic, we want to dish out science facts AND equip our readers with tools to make sense of data and science themselves.

 Logical fallacies are common patterns of reasoning that seem true on the surface but have one or more critical flaws.
 At their root, many are oversimplifications–like a cognitive shortcut.
 They are appealing because they make something complex, like vaccine safety or the efficacy of masks, into something simple and easy to understand.
 However, this oversimplification often leaves out important details, leading to the wrong conclusions.

-Logical fallacies are common and used by people arguing both for and against nearly every pandemic topic.
-They are NOT a sign of stupidity or lack of intelligence: they have tripped up nearly everyone at some point.
+Note: Logical fallacies are common and used by people arguing both for and against nearly every pandemic topic.
+They are incredibly common and are NOT a sign of stupidity or lack of intelligence: they have tripped up nearly everyone at some point.
 And just because someone uses a fallacy in their argument doesn’t automatically mean they’re wrong — (that’s the fallacy fallacy!).
 It simply means they haven’t provided adequate evidence supporting their argument, but that evidence may in fact exist.
 It’s useful to recognize logical fallacies in our own thinking so we can make more accurate conclusions about the world around us.

-The Appeal to Authority Fallacy
+⚠️The Appeal to Authority Fallacy